Southern Africa caught in COVID-19 surge | DW | 28.01.2021

 "I am not sure if the current government's response can rise to meet this deadly pandemic," he told DW.
 "The public health system seems like it is not prepared.
 As we speak right now, there is minimal testing being done for COVID-19."

-Zambians are being encouraged to wear masks, but health experts worry a spike in cases could be due to people not following preventative measures
+Zambians are encouraged to wear masks but health experts fear a spike in cases means people are not following that advice

 "We have noted abuse of antibiotics and hydroxychloroquine among the public and we've even seen an escalation in the prices of certain drugs that are rumored to be effective against COVID-19," he told DW.

-Chitalu Chilufya, Zambian doctor and former minister of health, cautions Zambians against self medicating to combat the coronavirus
+Former Health Minister Chitalu Chilufya, a doctor, cautions Zambians against self-medicating to combat the coronavirus

-"I never imagined on New Year's Eve I would be on oxygen in the ICU isolation ward," he told DW.
+"I never imagined I would be on oxygen in the ICU isolation ward on New Year's Eve," he told DW.
 "It was a terrible experience.
 Really terrifying."

 But laboratory technician Siphiwe Mwanza's brother was not so lucky.
-He died aged just 40 following COVID-19 complications and after trying to self-medicate.
+He died aged just 40 following COVID-19 complications and attempts to self-medicate.

 "I had seen worse and they had pulled through, so I did not think my brother was going to die," she told DW.